thomd/mad-pages/git.md

     git stash drop                      # drop latest stash git stash drop stash@{1}            # drop a stash git stash clear                     # clear all stashes

-# Branching a Stash

-    git stash
-    git stash branch feature                     # create and checkout a new branch 'feature' and apply stash@{0} to it

 # Find Branch which Contains a Specific File